The Origin of German Tragic Drama: Epistemo-Critical Prologue vs Materialism and Empirio-criticism vs Being and Time

-In several of its conceptions it resembles, precedes and takes exception to the same terrain of fundamental ontology later explicated (without attribution or immediate awareness of the relation on the part of the later author) in Heidegger’s Being & Time.
-Except in Benjamin’s case these arguments are advanced as a provisional preparatory note to a marginal study of dramaturgy informing the memory of an extinct, archaic and little read genre of late-medieval, post-apocalyptic plays.
+In several of its conceptions it resembles, precedes and takes exception to the same terrain of fundamental ontology later explicated (without attribution or immediate awareness of the relation on the part of the later author) in Martin Heidegger's Being and Time.
+Except in Benjamin's case these arguments are advanced as a provisional preparatory note to a marginal study of dramaturgy informing the memory of an extinct, archaic and little read genre of late-medieval, post-apocalyptic plays.

-Putatively written to outline Benjamin’s methodology for the study of Baroque tragedy, the foreword may be read as no less than a manifesto of a new mysticism of word and concept proposed in the void of religious feeling following upon the loss of the Bible’s status as a transcendental authority in the late 19th century sometimes referred to as the Death of God.
+Putatively written to outline Benjamin's methodology for the study of Baroque tragedy, the foreword may be read as no less than a manifesto of a new mysticism of word and concept proposed in the void of religious feeling following upon the loss of the Bible's status as a transcendental authority in the late 19th century sometimes referred to as the Death of God.

 This is a terminology that Benjamin and Scholem rigorously avoid.
-On the contrary, they see something resembling (for them in the early phase of their careers and in a transformed sense later on) the basic insight of monotheism, encrypted in Biblical myth or otherwise revealed in the script (where “the medium is the message” as McLuhan later summarized Benjamin).
+On the contrary, they see something resembling (for them in the early phase of their careers and in a transformed sense later on) the basic insight of monotheism, encrypted in Biblical myth or otherwise revealed in the script (where “the medium is the message” as Marshall McLuhan later summarized Benjamin).
 It is not the original insight of monotheism that they see in what militant German nihilists refer to as the Death of God.
 These people, Benjamin and Scholem, are not originalists or fundamentalists.
-Benjamin, in the Unsprung chases after the revelation in jetzeit or in the now-time, which is the only place where insights have ever happened—at the foot of Mount Sinai in what are now ancient centuries that remain to us only in their artifacts, or in the present of the 1920’s while he is working on the Ursprung or right now as we read it.
+Benjamin, in the Unsprung chases after the revelation in jetzeit or in the now-time, which is the only place where insights have ever happened—at the foot of Mount Sinai in what are now ancient centuries that remain to us only in their artifacts, or in the present of the 1920s while he is working on the Ursprung or right now as we read it.

 What the mysticism outlined in the Ursprung looks like in terms of its practice or application is never directly discussed, or systematically outlined.
 It is not even called a mysticism until much later.
 It is only suggested by the shape of the work and its method.
-Nevertheless the grounding for its conception as an after-theology or post-theology is remarkably accomplished in the course of its presentation.
+Nevertheless, the grounding for its conception as an after-theology or post-theology is remarkably accomplished in the course of its presentation.